stanford-rc/globus.stanford.edu/client/install.md

 {% include info-box.html
    icon="lock-open"
    header="No High Risk Data"
-   content="Globus may only be used at Stanford with Low or Medium Risk data.
+   content="Globus may only be used at Stanford with Low or Moderate Risk data.
    Please do not install this software on systems which have access to any form of High Risk data (including PCI and PHI data)."
 %}